 How Long Do Workers’ Comp Settlements Take?

-That short answer is—it depends.
-Cases can sometimes settle shortly after an injury (within a few weeks or a couple of months), or it can take years to settle a case.
+Workers Compensation cases can sometimes settle shortly after an injury (within a few weeks or a couple of months), or they can take years.

 The average workers’ compensation case will be resolved within about 16 months.
 A resolution may result in a settlement agreement or a hearing with a judge.
 Under 20% of cases will be resolved within the first six months.
 About half of all workers finished up their claims in between 13 and 24 months.